 Even if you only need a few volunteers, a volunteer page has value.
 Via your link for volunteers, you can make contact with people you did not expect and who are interested in your work.

 is equally effective.
 Not only can you easily get information about the different ways to support them, but you can also search for the Girl Up club that is closest to you.
-They do their best to offer visitors every opportunity to participate.
+The non profit donation site does its best to offer visitors every opportunity to participate.

 Essentially, you want your non-profit donation site to be simple, well-arranged and easy to navigate.
 Limit the number of images, media and links to what is really needed and organise your content in a logical way.
 Let your media work.
 Remember: every extra step in the navigation process is a chance for a donor to be distracted or to review his decision to donate.